Disappearance of Cherrie Mahan: Disappearance

 Mahan was last seen exiting her school bus on Cornplanter Road on February 22, 1985.
-She alighted this bus with three friends at approximately 4:10 p.m. before her friends entered a car driven by the mother of one of the girls, Debbie Burk, who had followed the school bus in her own car.
-Mahan was then observed to walk past a bluish-green van which had parked near the bus stop (Note: Some reports describe this van as bright blue or green in color; some specifically describe the van as being bright blue.) and turn a corner to walk the approximately 150-yard uphill driveway to her home.
+She exited the bus with three friends at approximately 4:10 p.m. before her friends entered a car driven by the mother of one of the girls, Debbie Burk, who had followed the school bus in her own car.
+Mahan was then observed walking past a bluish-green van which had parked near the bus stop (Note: Some reports describe this van as bright blue or green in color; some specifically describe the van as being bright blue.) and then turning a corner to walk the approximately 150-yard uphill driveway to her home.
 (Note: Burk was adamant this Dodge van had also followed the school bus, recounting this sighting in April 1985, Burk stated: "I sat in the car and watched the kids get off.
 They played for a while.
 I made sure Cherrie had walked past the car, then I drove away.
 I caught a glimpse of the blue van in the mirror.
 It was right behind me.")
-The van would later be described as a 1970s-era Dodge (possibly a 1976 model) with a distinctive mural depicting a skier traversing a snowcapped mountain painted on the side.
+The van was later described as a 1970s-era Dodge (possibly a 1976 model) with a distinctive mural depicting a skier traversing a snowcapped mountain painted on the side.
 Burk was the last individual to see Mahan before she was kidnapped.

 At the time of her disappearance, Mahan was eight years old.
 She was in height and had brown hair and hazel eyes.
 Mahan was wearing a gray coat, a blue denim skirt, a white leotard, blue leg warmers, beige boots, and Cabbage Patch earmuffs.

 Mahan's stepfather, LeRoy McKinney, overheard the school bus slowing to a halt near his home.
 He later recollected he had intended to walk down the 150-yard driveway to meet his stepdaughter before his wife said: "No, it's a nice day.
 Let her walk."
 When ten minutes had elapsed and Mahan had not arrived, her mother and stepfather began to worry.
 A search of their driveway did not locate the child or any of her footprints upon the snow on the ground leading to her house, although they did discover a set of tire impressions in the driveway soil approximately fifty yards from their home.